KhronosGroup/Vulkan-Profiles/BUILD.md

 - Microsoft Visual Studio 2019 or higher
 - [CMake 3.22.1](https://github.com/Kitware/CMake/releases/download/v3.22.1/cmake-3.22.1-windows-x86_64.zip) is recommended.
   - Tell the installer to "Add CMake to the system `PATH`" environment variable.
-- Python 3.7.2 or later (from https://www.python.org/downloads).
+- Python 3.13 or later (from https://www.python.org/downloads).
 Notes:
   - Select to install the optional sub-package to add Python to the system `PATH` environment variable.
-  - Need python3.3 or later to get the Windows `py.exe` launcher that is used to get `python3` rather than `python2` if both are installed on Windows
   - Install `jsonschema` package (`py -m pip install jsonschema`)
+  - Install `vulkan-object` package (`py -m pip install vulkan-object`)
 - Git (from http://git-scm.com/download/win).
   - Tell the installer to allow it to be used for "Developer Prompt" as well as "Git Bash".
   - Tell the installer to treat line endings "as is" (i.e. both DOS and Unix-style line endings).